 … and it goes like this for yet other 86 lines.

 There are ways to export Jira issues, as you might see.
-Besides, several options available in the Atlassian Marketplace take the export of Jira data to another level, the solution you'll choose will depend on your needs.
+Besides, several options available in the Atlassian Marketplace take the export of Jira data to another level; the solution you'll choose will depend on your needs.

-On the other hand, if you're considering migrating from Jira Server to Jira Cloud, this is a useful option to extract data from Jira and move your information from one instance to another.
+On the other hand, if you're considering migrating from Jira Server to Jira Cloud, this is a valuable option to extract data from Jira and move your information from one instance to another.
 This can be done with Exporter for Jira Data Center (or Server) by exporting Jira issue attachments.

-Finally, if you need to create instant internal reports for team meetings, exporting issues to PDF, both in Jira Cloud and Data Center (or Server), is the way to go, and Exporter for Jira do it for you.
+Finally, if you need to create instant internal reports for team meetings, exporting issues to PDF, both in Jira Cloud and Data Center (or Server), is the way to go, and Exporter for Jira does it for you.

 Before going through, it's important to reflect on: Is it indispensable to have this information outside Jira for reporting purposes?
-Nowadays, Jira Software and apps offer different ways to create and export reports, even at the project level, right from the tool, without processing the data outside the Jira.
+Nowadays, Jira Software and apps offer different ways to create and export reports, even at the project level, right from the tool, without processing the data outside Jira.
 Whichever option you choose, we hope it will be beneficial for you.

 These Stories on Jira Software